-Unix Tips
+Unix Tips for Newbies

 If you're reading this, you're probably interested in Unix.
 Or more likely Linux, which is a descendant of Unix.
 Congratulations - Unix is both the oldest technical tradition in computing, and the dominant one.
 An understanding of Linux, and Unix, is very handy in today's computerized world, and you'll be better for having it.